jango/dbSyncPoint/README.md

 Technology
 ----------

 SQL part of the code was tested on SQL Server 2012.
-Proof of concept C# console application was written using VS2010.
+Proof of concept C# console application (sample log run [here](sample.log)) was written using VS2010.

 License
 -------